Dieterbe/body.build/docs/meal-plan.md

+Protein synching:
+- mainly for trained individuals, and mainly when bulking. in other cases, less important. and even so, any synching not a major effect

 MPS:
 Trained individuals generally have an anabolic window that peaks within 24 hours.
 -> consume a disproportionate amount of their daily protein requirement in the period between the workout and bedtime.
 It’s likely advisable to have at least 2 meals during this period, or else to have an early meal the next day. mostly so when bulking, less important during cut/maintenance